What are the most recent developments regarding immigration?

 What is the difference between legal immigrants and citizens?

 Legal immigrants are basically entitled to the same rights as citizens although they cannot vote or hold political office.
-About 40% of immigrants
+Over 40% of immigrants

 become citizens through a process called naturalization.
 In order to become naturalized, immigrants must reside in the U.S. for five years.
 Most must demonstrate a proficiency in English